EmreOvunc/eLdap-Ldap-Search-and-Filter/README.md

 # eLdap-Ldap-Search-and-Filter
-eLdap is a tool that helps userssearching and filtering queries in Ldap environment.
+eLdap is a tool that helps users searching and filtering queries in Ldap environment.

 + Ldap injection will be added.
 + Ldap vulnerabilities will be added.